 Your surgical team at Elite Sports Medicine + Orthopedics uses image guidance technology to guide the needle placement.
 Viewing real-time, moving images of your spine or joints enables your provider to accurately insert the needle and deliver the drugs to the correct place.

-To find out more about injections and how they might be of benefit to you, call Elite Sports Medicine + Orthopedics or book an appointment online today.
+To find out more information about receiving injections for joint pain, call Elite Sports Medicine + Orthopedics or book an appointment online today.